Insights

 In the age of AI, the latest State of Data report by ITNews says business leaders now face a bewildering array of choices regarding data.
 From where they store their data (on premises or cloud, in a single location or many) through to how it is analysed and secured.

 As leaders realise the true value of their data is defined not only by what it contains, but by how it is managed and used, they are considering the liability that data can present when found in the hands of the wrong people, and the strategies needed to prevent that from happening.
-It is these choices and strategies that are addressed by Data Governance.
+It is these choices and strategies that are addressed by Data and AI Governance.
+The latter of which, Gartner says will soon become just as critical as cyber security.

 Data governance encompasses the policies, processes and frameworks that organisations employ to manage and utilise data effectively.
 However, in many cases, the traditional data governance process has lagged behind the rapid evolution of data management and engineering practices.
 This disconnect has resulted in a reactive approach to governance, where policies are often implemented as a remedial measure in response to data breaches, compliance violations or issues with data quality.